ccca-dc/ckanext-filtersearch/README.rst

 Requirements
 ------------

-DEFINE: in development.ini/production.ini

- ckanext.filtersearch.topic_field = xxxx

 depends on spatial extension as spatial_query called here

- aöso checks whether spatial extend and time extend have been selected (datesearch)
+checks whether spatial extend and time extend have been selected (datesearch)

 ------------